scipion-em/docs/docs/user/tutorials/modelBuilding/010-introduction.rst

 In addition to the map ASU, the workflow considers as input the sequence of each individual structural element (from 1 to n).
-This sequence is used to get the initial model, or by prediction based in structures of homologous sequences.
+This sequence is used to get the initial model, *de novo* or by prediction based in structures of homologous sequences.
 Initial model of each structure element has to be fitted to the volume ASU, and then refined according to the density of this map fraction.
 Refinement in real and/or reciprocal spaces are